Restaurants & Tapas Bars

 Bar El Rubio

 A popular place, particularly for its fish dishes, Bar El Rubio serves breakfast, lunch and dinner.
 Glamorous it isn’t, as its customers tend to be local agricultural workers, but it makes for a good pit-stop for a great value menu del dia at lunchtime.
-Don’t forget your typical anis shot after your meal!
+The food is typical, traditional Malagueña fare.
+It’s busy and bustling at lunchtimes and their lightly fried fish or baby squid is a forever favourite.
+Don’t forget your typical anis shot before your meal!

 Address: 14 Calle Alcalde Juan Barranquero.
 Tel: 952 50 12 13.
 Open: Mon-Sat 06.00 – 00.00.
 Sun 11.00 – 17.00.
 Restaurantebarelrubio.es.